 There is one thing that we can count on, and that is the fact that going back to school in 2020 will look and feel different.
 Next school year will be a hybrid of many ideas, and will morph over time.

-So, let’s focus on what we do know for back to school 2020.
+With so many unknowns and possible changes, let’s focus on what we do know for back to school 2020.
 There will definitely be an increased focus on health, cleanliness, and ways to stop germs from spreading.
 Here are some ideas to meet those needs!

 Teaching Kids about Germs

+Children tend to be visual learners, and because germs aren’t visible, it can be hard for them to understand how easily germs can spread.
 Glitter Bug Potion is a hand lotion with a special, yet safe, ingredient that causes it to glow under black light.
 This is perfect for teaching about germs and how they spread!
 Here’s what you do:

 - DO NOT tell the children what you are doing except offering them some lotion for their hands.